 14. I now want to blend my darkest colour and add a few darker highlights?
 Not sure if that's the correct way to say it but you get the idea from the picture!

 Normally I would now say use the lightest colour to blend everything together.
 STOP.
 If you do it on the hair it will take too much of the colour away and you will loose the different tones you are trying to create.
-15. Using E35 colour over the area.
-Try to keep it light over the very lightest colour so as it looks like the hair is shiny.

 16. Colour the shoes.
 I have used C7 with a thought of adding black stickle glue to make then shiny.